 See pages 187-192 & 198-199 of the APA Publication Manual for more information

 As indicated in the Publication Manual of the American Psychological Association (pg 198):

 "If no DOI is assigned to the content and you retrieved it online, include the home page URL for the journal, newsletter, or magazine in the reference.
 Use this format: Retrieved from http://www.xxxxxxxx"

-Databases: Most databases include a DOI (if available) in the full record.
+Most databases include a DOI (if available) in the full record.
 For example, in PsycINFO, choose the Complete Reference link to see if a DOI is listed.
 DOIs can also be identified on the article's itself and/or on the publisher's website where the articled resides.